brian32768/docker-flexlm/README.md

 the Linux version of the license manager package from ESRI and put it here in the project folder before doing the Docker build.

+## License manager CAVEAT

+2021-Feb-26

+Today I added code to run the license manager and the monitor together in docker-compose.yml

+I don't use this set up so I cannot configure and test it completely.

+If you can please try it and tell me what needs to be done.

+brian@wildsong.biz

 ## Docker comment

 This project illustrates why Docker is such a great concept.
 I don't